sonicbikes/sonic-bike-init/README.md

 Sonic Bike Init
 ============================

+A Bicrophonic Research Institute (BRI) Project: www.sonicbikes.net Find further information on building sonic bike here: http://wiki.sonicbikes.net/index.php?title=Hardware

-Scripts used to startup the sonic bike system.
+This repository conatins scripts used to startup the sonic bike system.
 There are four seperate elements that need to be installed/configured in order to get the system up and running on a Raspberry PI V2 Model B and/or a Beagleboard xM.

 A. The Hardware. <br />
 B. Operating system. <br />